bergloman/TsDashboard/README.md

 ### Table options

 - `height` - height of chart in pixels.
 Default is 400.
-- `headers` - An array of strings that will be used as table headers.
+- `header` - An array of strings that will be used as table headers.

 ## View interface